 Playscapes and Sport Courts must be approved in advance by the Design Review Committee.
 If allowed, these facilities must be properly sited and screened so as to minimize the visual and audio impact of the facility on adjacent properties.
-Playscapes and Sport Courts may be lighted so long as the lighting is down facing, and otherwise in compliance with the provisions regarding Exterior Lighting in these Design Guidelines.
+Playscapes and Sport Courts may not be lighted.
 Plans for Playscapes and Sport Courts must be drawn on a copy of the approved site plan and should include proposed masonry and/or vegetative screening.